-All medication is kept in the health office and no medication will be dispensed without written parental permission, including over-the-counter medication.
+All medication is kept in the nurse's office and no medication will be dispensed without written parental permission, including over-the-counter medication.
 Many medications can be given at home before or after school.
-When this is not possible, medication should be brought directly to the health office and must be accompanied by the following information:
+When this is not possible, medication should be brought directly to the nurse's office and must be accompanied by the following information:

 Non-Prescription Medication - A written note from the parent/guardian with the student's name, reason for the medication, the time the medication is to be given, the dosage prescribed, and the number of days the medication is to be administered at school.
-These medications include, but are not limited to, allergy medication, decongestants, cough syrup, ibuprofen (Advil), acetaminophen (Tylenol), cough drops, or other.
-High school students are permitted to self-carry a single dose of overthe-counter medication.
+These medications include, but are not limited to: allergy medication, decongestants, cough syrup, ibuprofen (Advil), acetaminophen (Tylenol), cough drops, or others.
+High school students are permitted to self-carry a single dose of over-the-counter medication.